 The use of cranes is a dangerous but necessary day-to-day activity in the maritime industry.
-An OSHA report from the 1990s estimated that the risk of death among crane operators is approximately one in 1,000 over a working lifetime of 45 years.
+An OSHA report from the 1990s estimated that the risk of death among crane operators was approximately one in 1,000 over a working lifetime of 45 years.
 The risk for injury on maritime cranes such as boat cranes, deck cranes, transfer cranes, offshore cranes, and cargo cranes can be high.
 From 2011-2015 there were 220 reported deaths involving crane injuries according to the Bureau of Labor Statistics.

-With the proper safety procedures and equipment maintenance, these risks for maritime crane accidents can be greatly reduced.
-However, many companies fail to properly mitigate this risk and thus are liable for any injury or death caused.
-An experienced Seattle maritime injury attorney can help you recover the compensation you need for your crane accident injury from the liable party.
+With the proper safety procedures and equipment maintenance, the risks for maritime crane accidents can be reduced.
+However, many companies fail to properly mitigate the risks associated with crane operations and thus, are liable for any injury or death caused.
+An experienced maritime injury attorney at BoatLaw, LLP can help you recover the compensation you need for your crane accident injury.

-The many involved parties can make determining liability for a crane accident difficult.
-If you have been injured in a maritime crane accident anywhere in the Pacific Northwest or in Washington, Oregon, Alaska, California, or Hawaii, the experienced maritime injury lawyers of Anderson Carey Williams & Neidzwski in Bellingham, Portland, and Seattle can fight for maximum compensation in your case.
+The many parties involved in a crane accident can make determining liability difficult.
+If you have been injured in a maritime crane accident anywhere in the Pacific Northwest, including Washington, Oregon, Alaska, or California, the experienced maritime injury lawyers of BoatLaw, LLP in Bellingham, Seattle, Portland, and San Francisco can fight for maximum compensation in your case.

-Anderson Carey Williams & Neidzwski will determine the source of the negligence, whether it was due to a manufacturing default by a third party, or unseaworthiness by the vessel owner, and pursue the compensation you need through the proper legal avenue.
-To find out what Anderson Carey Williams & Neidzwski can do for your crane accident injury case, call 1 (800) 262-8529 today and schedule your free initial case consultation.
+BoatLaw, LLP will determine the source of the negligence, whether it was due to a manufacturing default by a third party or negligence by the employer, and pursue the compensation you need through the proper legal avenue.
+To find out what BoatLaw, LLP can do for your crane accident injury case, call 1 (800) 262-8529 today and schedule your free initial case consultation.

 Types of Crane Accidents and Causes